CBZ-D-velop/Ansible-Role-Labocbz-Install-PiHole/README.md

 An Ansible role to install and configure PiHole on your host.

+This Ansible role effortlessly installs the latest version of Pi-hole using the official installation script.
+This role offers extensive configurability, including IP settings, network interfaces, and the option to install the web version.

+Pi-hole's power is further harnessed through the deployment of AAAA records and CNAMES.
+This simplifies and streamlines the DNS resolution process.
+Additionally, the role empowers you to bolster your online experience by integrating various blocklists targeting advertisements and malicious websites.
+This fortifies your network against unwanted content and potential threats.

+In essence, this Ansible role not only brings the latest version of Pi-hole to your system but also provides a comprehensive suite of configurable options.
+From network settings to DNS resolution enhancements and built-in blocklists, this role simplifies and enhances your network's management and security.

 ## Folder structure

 By default Ansible will look in each directory within a role for a main.yml file for relevant content (also man.yml and main):